|General Commands Manual

 For additional application support, custom executables (including simple shell scripts) can be placed in the following two directories:

 Scripts need to have an executable bit set, or will not be executed.

 For additional sample scripts (and discussion on how to integrate different applications) see the project website:

 For custom integrations, darkman exposes a D-Bus API which allows querying and controlling the current mode.
 The get, set and toggle commands all use this API.
-Use this API is also the recommended approach when writing custom tools (e.g.: switching the current mode based on the input from a light sensor).
+Usage of this API is also the recommended approach when writing custom tools (e.g.: switching the current mode based on the input from a light sensor).

 If using geoclue is not an option, the location may be specified explicitly via a configuration file.

 A configuration file and all settings are optional.
 Configuration is read from ~/.config/darkman/config.yaml, and has the following format:

 The following environment variables are also read and will override the configuration file: